korlibs/korge-fleks/README.md

 ## AssetStore

-AssetStore implements loading of typical game asses like graphics images, sounds, level maps, game object configs, etc.
+AssetStore implements loading of typical game assets like graphics images, sounds, level maps, game object configs, etc.
 It uses clusters of loadable sets of asset which can have different lifetime in the game:
 - Common assets (used throughout the life-cycle of the game)
 - World chunk assets (used only in specific sections of a world level map)